Diesel-Net/kiwi-8/README.txt

 You can download them here:
 https://github.com/tomdaley92/Kiwi8/releases

-No audio is implemented.
-A work in progress.

 The interpreter passes "SC Test.ch8" up to error 23, which is the first SCHIP opcode